 The Renaissance (1989-1999)

-Major Works: The Little Mermaid, The Rescuers Down Under, Beauty and the Beast, Aladdin, The Lion King, Pocahontas, The Hunchback of Notre Dame, Hercules, Mulan, Tarzan
+Major Works: The Little Mermaid, The Rescuers Down Under, Beauty, and the Beast, Aladdin, Pocahontas, Mulan, The Hunchback of Notre Dame, Hercules, Tarzan, The Lion King.

 Perhaps the most widely agreed upon era in Disney film-making, the Disney Renaissance is considered the pinnacle of Disney films.
 It saw profound success at the box office, with its movies returning to the musical fairy-tale storytelling that Disney was known for.

 With The Little Mermaid, Disney had produced the best achievement using xerography.
 It also was the first Disney fairy-tale movie in almost twenty years.
 These were also the first films that Howard Ashman and Alan Menken worked on, both of whom would soon prove to be Disney masterminds and a key element in Disney’s musical success.